ryotayamanaka/online_retail/README.md

 ## **STEP 1** : Login to SQL Client

+**ADB**: Access the ADB using Oracle Cloud web console, login to the Database Actions as `ADMIN` user, and open SQL worksheet.

-You may use [Cloud Shell](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) or any SSH client of your choice to SSH into the lab environment.
+**DB**: You may use any SSH client of your choice to SSH into the lab environment.
 Whatever method you choose, ensure the **SSH Keys** are setup for the client.
 Click [here](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/testingconnection.htm ) for configuring various SSH clients to connect to OCI Compute instance.

-1. Start an SSH session using your private key **labkey**, **<ip_address>**, and **opc** user.
+1. Start an SSH session using your private key `<private_key>`, `<ip_address>`, and `opc` user.
 The below step assumes you are using the SSH client from the terminal.

     ```
-    $ ssh -i key opc@<ip_address>
+    $ ssh -i <private_key> opc@<ip_address>
     ```

 2. Switch current user to **oracle**.
 All lab steps are run as the oracle user, so ensure in all sessions that you are connected as **oracle** before running any commands.